Piotr1215/kubernetes-operators/README.md

 Kubernetes is designed as a platform to build platforms and operators are the ultimate extensibility tools.

+In this article we will look at operator pattern, learn when it is appropriate to use an operator.
+Finally we will explore operator's component architecture.

 ## Kubernetes Architecture

 Before we start learning about operators, let's get a quick refresher on Kubernetes architecture: